 by Steven Nadel, Executive Director

 Data recently released as part of the Commercial Building Energy Consumption Survey (CBECS) highlights changes in commercial sector energy demand between 2003 and 2012.
-The Energy Information Administration conducts CBECS approximately every five years, and examines in depth a nationally representative sample of thousands of commercial buildings.
+The Energy Information Administration conducts CBECS approximately every five years and examines in depth a nationally representative sample of thousands of commercial buildings.
 Overall, energy use per square foot of floor area is down by 12%.
 Great strides have been made in reducing energy use for lighting and space heating.
-Regarding space heating, the reduction is due to both greater use of energy-saving technologies and practices, as well as higher growth in building floor area in the south, which accounted for 39% of commercial building floor area in 2012, up from 37% in 2003.
+Regarding space heating, the reduction is due to both greater use of energy-saving technologies and practices and higher growth in building floor area in the south, which accounted for 39% of commercial building floor area in 2012, up from 37% in 2003.

 To continue reading this blog post, visit: https://aceee.org/blog/2016/07/progress-commercial-building-energy